yorku-ease/DataMigrationBenchmarkingTool/default_migration_engine.md

 # Default Migration Engine Documentation

-This guide outlines the steps required to run DMBench with the **default migration engine**, which is used for general-purpose migrations.
+This guide outlines the steps required to run DMBench with the **default migration engine**, which is used for file migrations.
 This file assumes you have already read the `README.md` file.
 Here, we will focus on steps from the **Configuration** section specific to the default migration engine.
 The rest of the process remains as described in the `README.md`.

 If you want to extend the default migration engine, refer to the instructions in [`default_migration_engine_extend.md`](default_migration_engine_extend.md) before returning to this guide.